andreasterrius/andreasterrius.github.io/_posts/2024-07-26-debugging-sdf-issues.md

 In [SDF exploration pt 1]({% post_url 2024-07-21-sdf-exploration-pt-1 %}), I mentioned that using dot(faceNormal, sdfPoint) doesn't work that well to determine the sign of the SDF.

 I am changing the idea to trace upwards from sdfPoint.
-If intersection count is even it's inside otherwise it's outside.
+If intersection count is even it's outside otherwise it's inside.
  ![Intersect idea](../assets/img/post_img/2024-07-26-debugging-sdf/intersect-idea.png)

 However, I quickly run into issues where there are outside points that is treated as inside points